-I actually feel a sense of kind of relief but also knowing that I am in the right space...so when I went in I thought -I knew I was in the right space... well it's like a space to go that's me and I think that is really important for people to have a space that's theirs.
+I actually feel a sense of kind of relief but also knowing that I am in the right space... so when I went in I thought - I knew I was in the right space... well it's like a space to go that's me and I think that is really important for people to have a space that's theirs.
 (Participant 1, interview)

-data mining, AI training, and similar technologies.
 The participants described feeling at ease in the singing group, partly because they were with a group of people who shared similar experiences.
-In this space, they did not have to feel embarrassed about being short of breath or having to cough or wheeze.
+In this space they did not have to feel embarrassed about being short of breath or having to cough or wheeze.

-You don't feel different, you don't feel...I don't feel selfconscious as if I got to pretend there's nothing wrong with me.
+You don't feel different, you don't feel...
+I don't feel self-conscious as if I got to pretend there's nothing wrong with me.
 I'm the same as everyone else.
 (Participant 17, focus group)